mshteyn/Street-View-Classifier/README.md

 A short write-up of the findings can be found in "buildings_writeup.pdf" in this directory.

-Code for packaged prototype can be found in the "webapp" subdirectory.
+Code for a packaged prototype can be found in the "webapp" subdirectory.
 You can access the prototype here: https://mshteyn.pythonanywhere.com/

 <img width="1087" alt="house properties" src="https://github.com/mshteyn/house-classifier/assets/5659756/8101c618-787a-4a86-9b1a-7f6cc425f03e">